-There is the natural map and lies in the kernel of this map.
-This induces the natural map that we need to check that it is an isomorphism.
-Surjectivity is clear.
-So only the injectivity needs to be checked.
+There is a natural map and lies in the kernel of this map.
+This induces a natural map that we need to check is an isomorphism.
+Since surjectivity is clear, it remains to check injectivity.

-Indeed, let the class go to zero in .
-This means that, for almost all indices , we have .
+Indeed, suppose the class is zero in .
+This means that for almost all indices , we have .
 Let us now define the element as if , and otherwise.
 So but now the class clearly lies in .
 Thus, .

 Step 2: The ring is local.
-It is equivalent to show that any element that does not lie in the maximum ideal is invertible.
+It is enough to show that any element that does not lie in the maximal ideal is invertible.

 Choose any element .
 Then the set of indices such that does not lie in our ultrafilter.
 Therefore, the set of indices such that lies in the ultrafilter.
 Let’s do the standard trick with replacing the sequence with the sequence defined by the rule , if , and otherwise.
 Then and is clearly invertible with the inverse .
 This finishes the proof of Lemma 2.

-Now let’s return to our case when is a local principal ideal domain with the maximum ideal .
-Then Lemma 2 tells us that is a local ring with the maximal ideal .
+Now let’s return to our case when is a local principal ideal domain with maximal ideal .
+Then Lemma 2 tells us that is a local ring with maximal ideal .
 It follows from the definition that is principal and is generated by the element .
-Therefore, is a local ring with a principal maximum ideal.
-It remains to prove that it cannot be Noetherian.
+Therefore, is a local ring with a principal maximal ideal.
+It remains to prove that is not Noetherian.

 The last thing left to check is that the constructed element is not zero.
-This is exactly the place where we need to use the non-nilpotency condition on the ideal .
+This is exactly the place where we need to use that is not nilpotent.
 Indeed, let us assume that .
 This means that the set of indices such that lies in our ultrafilter.
 An empty set does not lie in an ultrafilter from the definition of an ultrafilter.
 Therefore, there is some such that .
-But then this contradicts the non-nilpotency of the ideal .
+But then this contradicts the fact that is not nilpotent.
 So .

-Thus, we have verified that is a local ring with a principal maximal ideal, but is not itself Noetherian!
+Thus, we have verified that is a local ring with finitely generated (even principal!) maximal ideal, but is not Noetherian!